 It was a Saturday night in November, not just any ordinary Saturday night because it was my sorority’s semi-formal.
 The evening was going to be full of fun and dancing.
 When my friends and I arrived at the dance, my sorority sisters and their dates were dancing.
-I made my rounds to say hello and then I began dancing.
+I made my rounds to say hello and then I danced.

 Every weekend, my college has a visible police presence so I didn’t think anything when I saw the emergency lights.
-I heard a rumor that someone had jumped from a building but I did not think it was true.
+I heard a rumor that someone had jumped from a building but I didn’t think it was true.
 Suddenly, a sorority member came running into the house calling everyone to the sorority suite immediately.
 I started to put the pieces of the puzzle together—the police at the dorm building, the rumor, and the urgent sorority meeting.

-All of us stayed in the suite until very late.
 After a horrible night of sleep, I woke up and went to the sorority suite.
 I heard the news—Sally had died during the night.